ArtichOwO/ArtichOS/README.md

 ### Acknowledgments

-- https://wiki.osdev.org/ which helped me a lot (+ string part of libc)
+- https://wiki.osdev.org/ which helped me a lot
 - heavy inspiration from https://github.com/cfenollosa/os-tutorial (I started with this tutorial!)
 - some links specified in files